The Self-Care Journey:

 Master Self-Care ~ Master Your Life

 My goal is to support and guide you on your journey to master your self-care and master your life.
-I do this by mentoring your self-exploration and spiritual connection process to help you develop and deepen your self-care practices.
+I do this by creating offerings and resources to assist your self-exploration and spiritual connection process to help you develop and deepen your self-care practices.

 A deep and thorough understanding of who you are – mentally, emotionally, physically, spiritually – and what you need to take care of yourself in all those ways.
 This includes getting to know the subconscious places that often go unexplored and determines many of our reactions to experiences in our life.
 True self-care takes the ability to be completely honest with yourself, about all parts of yourself, to determine and ask for what you need to thrive.